SimonLiu423/cc_diary/README.md

 ## Awards

-- 1st Prize in [SITCON Hackathon] (2024)
+- 1st Prize in **SITCON Hackathon** (2024)

 ## Future Development

-- Implement a matching mechanism to pair users with long-term negative emotions with more positive users in the Explore page
+- User Matching Mechanism: Match users with long-term negative emotions with more positive community members for support
-- Collaborate with professional counselors to provide direct contact channels when users need it
+- Direct Contact Channels: Collaborate with professional counselors to provide direct contact channels when users need it
 - Continuously enhance user data analysis to provide objective insights into users' mental and physical conditions

 ## Contributing